medusa-project/active-medusa/README.md

 ## Loading Entities

+*Note: Newly created entities cannot be loaded until the Solr index has been committed.
+ActiveMedusa will not commit it automatically.*

 To load an item by some property, you can use one of the finder methods, like `find`, which will find by repository UUID:

     item = Item.find('some UUID')

-If multiple entities are found, it will return only one.
+If `find` finds multiple entities, it will return only one.
 This is the only finder method that will raise an error if nothing is found.

 Alternatively, you can find by repository URI: